plausible/docs/docs/self-hosting-configuration.md

 Plausible uses the country database created by [dbip](https://db-ip.com/) for enriching analytics data with visitor countries.
 The database is shipped with Plausible and country data collection happens automatically.

-Optionally, you can provide different database.
+Optionally, you can provide a different database.
 For example, you can use [MaxMind](https://www.maxmind.com) services.
 You need to create an account and download their **GeoLite2 Country** database.

 Once you have the database, mount it on the Plausible docker image and configure the path of the database file: